 Zuma denies failing to submit tax returns

-President Jacob Zuma has denied allegations contained in journalist Jacques Pauw’s new book that he has failed to submit his tax returns for a number of years.
+President Jacob Zuma on Sunday denied allegations in journalist Jacques Pauw's new book that he failed to submit his tax returns for a number of years.

+In the book The President's Keepers Pauw claimed Zuma failed to submit tax returns for his first four years in office.

-Pauw also claimed Zuma owed millions of rand in tax on the fringe benefits because of upgrades at his Nkandla homestead.
+Pauw wrote that Zuma owed millions of rands in tax on fringe benefits because of upgrades at his Nkandla homestead.

-Pauw also claimed that a self-confessed smuggler‚ Adriano Mazzotti‚ was a contributor to ANC presidential hopeful Dr Nkosazana Dlamini-Zuma’s campaign.
+He also claimed that a self-confessed smuggler, Adriano Mazzotti, was a contributor to ANC presidential hopeful Nkosazana Dlamini-Zuma's campaign.

-If allegations made against Zuma are true‚ it could pave the way for a new bid to remove the president from office.

-The Constitution states that the National Assembly‚ by a resolution adopted with a vote of two thirds of its members‚ may remove the president on the grounds of a serious violation of the Constitution or the law‚ or serious misconduct.
+The constitution states that the National Assembly may remove the president on the grounds of a serious violation of the constitution or the law, or serious misconduct.

-“The Presidency rejects the allegations contained in media reports today‚ 29 October 2017‚ claiming wrongdoing by President Jacob Zuma in relation to some undeclared funds‚” Presidency spokesman Dr Bongani Ngqulunga said.
+"The Presidency rejects the allegations contained in media reports today.claiming wrongdoing by President Jacob Zuma in relation to some undeclared funds," Presidency spokesman Bongani Ngqulunga said.

 He said Zuma had declared to the relevant authorities all income received.

-Although Dlamini-Zuma did not directly respond to these allegations‚ the ANC Women’s League issued a statement saying Dlamini-Zuma had had no clandestine or dodgy relations with anybody throughout her political career.
+Although Dlamini-Zuma did not directly respond to these allegations, the ANC Women's League said she had no clandestine or dodgy relations with anybody throughout her political career.

-MKMVA spokesman Carl Niehaus said the Sunday Times had been running a biased anti-Dlamini Zuma smear campaign for a considerable period now.

-The Democratic Alliance said the current ANC has a colourful history of associating with questionable business people‚ who fund both Zuma’s lifestyle and the ANC.
+The DA said the ANC has a history of associating with questionable businesspeople who fund Zuma's lifestyle and the ANC.

-“Nkosazana Dlamini-Zuma is showing that if she were to be elected to lead the ANC‚ she will continue where Zuma left off‚ by engaging in corrupt acts and extending patronage to dodgy individuals‚” DA spokeswoman Phumzile Van Damme said.
+"Nkosazana Dlamini-Zuma is showing that if she were to be elected to lead the ANC, she would continue where Zuma left off, by engaging in corrupt acts and extending patronage to dodgy individuals," DA spokesman Phumzile van Damme said.

-Van Damme said the party would assess all allegations made in the book and decide a way forward for each.

-United Democratic Movement leader General Bantu Holomisa said it was a pity that the whenever Zuma was fingered in allegations of wrongdoing‚ the ANC would instead “lionise him” as a hero.
+United Democratic Movement leader Bantu Holomisa said it was a pity that whenever Zuma was fingered in allegations of wrongdoing, the ANC would instead "lionise him" as a hero.

 digital access - or try